MattFlower/MegaJupyter/README.md

 programmer as a result of that learning.
 This docker image is built so you can enjoy several different programming languages inside of Jupyter notebooks.

+I am also studying deep learning at the moment, so this image is built with pytorch and fastai installed.
+It is optimized for running on an NVIDIA GPU.
+My card is rather recent, so I am currently using the nightly builds to ensure support for sm120 and CUDA 12.8.

 The image is also built to be installed in Unraid.
 Eventually, when it feels a bit more complete, I'll publish it to the Unraid community apps store.